The Army's school of music is located at Kneller Hall, Twickenham which is recognised as the home of Army music since its foundation in 1857.

 Military training and supervision is provided by the best instructors and staff from within the Corps of Army Music and the wider Army.

 Supplementary Trade Training courses are for trained musicians within the bands, to assist in the progress and development of their careers.
-This includes Command Leadership and Management Courses (CLM) and the Musical Direction (MD) course.
+This includes Command Leadership and Management (CLM) courses and the Music Direction (MD) course.

 Every year the Royal Military School of Music hosts a series of concerts over the summer.
-The dates for this years series are:
+The dates for 2019 are:

-The concerts are open to the public and tickets are available online though Skiddle or they can be purchased on the gate.
+The concerts are open to the public and tickets can be purchased on the gate.
 Adult tickets are £10, concessions are £5, children and holders of an MOD 90 receive free admission.

 - Gates open two hours before each concert starts.